-Any value :incomparable. with the value used for the four bounding facets (:minInclusive., :maxInclusive., :minExclusive., and :maxExclusive.) will be excluded from the resulting restricted :value space.
-In particular, when "NaN" is used as a facet value for a bounding facet, since no other double values are :comparable. with it, the result is a :value space. either having NaN as its only member (the inclusive cases) or that is empty (the exclusive cases).
-If any other value is used for a bounding facet, NaN will be excluded from the resulting restricted :value space.
+Any value 'incomparable' with the value used for the four bounding facets ('minInclusive', 'maxInclusive', 'minExclusive', and 'maxExclusive') will be excluded from the resulting restricted 'value space'.
+In particular, when "NaN" is used as a facet value for a bounding facet, since no other double values are 'comparable' with it, the result is a 'value space' either having NaN as its only member (the inclusive cases) or that is empty (the exclusive cases).
+If any other value is used for a bounding facet, NaN will be excluded from the resulting restricted 'value space'; to add NaN back in requires union with the NaN-only space.